Performance Details

 Andreas Flourakis wrote I Want a Country as a response to the Greek economic and social crisis of 2009, and since then the play has been produced over 25 times all around the world.
 The script is an “open text”: dialogue is not assigned to specific characters but emerges from an unnamed ensemble, interspersed with occasional commands for “action”.
 Andreas notes that the play absorbs the issues and struggles of whatever nation it is performed in, acting as a kind of mirror of social and economic instability wherever it is produced.
 Though most of my professional work is on international and experimental plays, this was my first time directing an open text, and the hardworking cast and I quickly discovered what a huge and rich process it entails.

-We are making this play in a time and place with no shortage of social and economic instability, and we hope our dive into this rich and thought-provoking text will afford you occasions to think about the country in which we find ourselves, what makes us feel at home here, or not, and what our responsibilities might be towards this place, and to all those who may call it home.
+We are making this play in a time and place with no shortage of social and economic instability, and we hope our dive into this thought-provoking text will afford you occasions to think about the country in which we find ourselves, what makes us feel at home here, or not, and what our responsibilities might be towards this place, and to all those who may call it home.

 Samuel Buggeln, Director